 What Happens When Children Are Sick?

 If your child becomes ill or has an infectious disease, you will be asked to keep them out of care until the symptoms are no longer present or until you are able to provide a medical certificate stating that your child is no longer contagious.
 The exclusion policy will be applied equally to all the children in care.
 We recommend that families organise a support person to provide care for your sick child if you cannot be available.

 What Will Happen During Holiday Periods?

 To provide quality care FDC Educators need to have regular holidays.
 NRFDC offers a service to provide backup care with an alternative Educator for your child during this period.
-We also offer the option to Educators to employ a Relief Educator to work from their own premises during holiday and sick leave periods.
+We also offer the option to Educators to contract a Relief Educator to work from their own premises during holiday and sick leave periods.
 The relief Educator system provides stability for children and families as the care continues uninterrupted at the same FDC residence.

 What Will My Child's Day Be Like At FDC?

 Northern Rivers Family Day Care Educators are now working within the guidelines of the ‘Early Years Learning Framework’.
 The Framework’s vision is for all children to experience play-based learning that is engaging and builds success for life.
 It is a guide for early childhood educators who work with children from birth to five years.